joyharjanto/cliff/README.md

 ---

-## 7. Run the Backend Server
+## 8. Run the Backend Server

-Open a new terminal:
+Open a new terminal in your root directory:

 ```bash
 cd backend